bcrist/footlang/doc/src/structs/unit_types.md

 ## Built-in Unit Types
 The `nil` keyword is a built-in unit type for use with [Optional Types]().
 `@done` is a predefined unit type for use with `break` when exiting a loop without a value.
+It is also returned automatically from procedural blocks in the result expression of an `if`.